GClarte/SignLanguagesPhylogeny/README.md

 This folder contains the datasets used for the experiments presented in the papers.
 The data consists in a csv file, where each line corresponds to a word in a language.
 The first columns give the meaning and the language; the other columns give all the characters used to encode the word.
 We also include an excel file containing exactly the same data.

+Details of the coding system can be found in the supplementary materials of the associated paper.
+Cell values of "UNDEF" or "NA" indicate that the coding field was not applicable to the sign.
+For example, a sign that is produced in neutral signing space does not receive a code for body part.

 ## videos

 Contains examples of the original videos which have been treated to produce the dataset presented in datasets.
 The folder also contains a video explaining the encoding process.